Skip to content

 Users should consult the web application manual

 The supported way to install, run, and maintain a Vidjil server is to use Docker containers.
-We are developping and deploying them since 2018, and, as of 2024, these Docker containers are used on all our servers (healthcare, public) as well as in some partner hospitals.
+We are developing and deploying them since 2018, and, as of 2025, these Docker containers are used on all our servers (healthcare, public) as well as in some partner hospitals.
 See the hosting options, including support and remote maintenance such in-hospital servers through the VidjilNet consortium.

 Requirements⚓︎